ShubhamSalape/ShubhamSalape/README.md

 <div align="center">

-> "Artificial Intelligence amplifies human capability."
+> “Artificial Intelligence is not about replacing human intelligence —
+> > it is about amplifying human potential.”

 </div>